Maker-Melissa/OpenSign/docs/installation.rst

 Raspberry Pi Setup
 ===================
 Start by download Raspberry Pi OS Lite from https://www.raspberrypi.org/downloads/raspberry-pi-os/.
-Once it is done downloading, flash the image onto a Micro SD card using a program such as `balenaEthcer <https://www.balena.io/etcher/>`_.
+Once it is done downloading, flash the image onto a Micro SD card using a program such as `balenaEtcher <https://www.balena.io/etcher/>`_.

 Mount the SD card on a computer and create an empty file named "ssh" inside the boot partition.
 If you only have a WiFi networking, you'll want to create a wpa_supplicant.conf file as well following `these instructions <https://www.raspberrypi.org/documentation/configuration/wireless/wireless-cli.md>`_.
 Otherwise, you can wait a bit and use raspi-config to do it the easy way.